 TravelSmart is an initiative of the Victorian Government and aims to reduce people’s dependency on cars and encourage them to choose sustainable travel options such as walking, cycling and public transport.

-TravelSmart is essentially a voluntary program that aims to inform and motivate people to change their travelling behaviour through personal choice.
+TravelSmart was essentially a voluntary program that aims to inform and motivate people to change their travelling behaviour through personal choice.
 It does not involve any regulations, fees or taxes directed at compelling changes in travel behaviour.